 San Ramon Regional Medical Center is committed to taking the necessary and critical steps to ensure patients, visitors and staff in our hospital are safe and remain healthy.
+The California Department of Public Health recently issued guidance for hospitals to allow visitors to return to hospitals.

 We understand certain situations will require an exception to the visitor policy, and unit leadership will consider further exceptions.

-San Ramon Regional Medical Center is committed to keeping our patients, our staff and our community safe.
 We appreciate your support and understanding during this time.

 Please note: Visitor policy is subject to change pending updates from the county, state or federal recommendations.